-Air pollutants such as nitrogen oxides $(NO_x)$ , sulfur dioxide $(SO_2)$ , and fine particulates $(PM{2.5})$ produced by burning fossil fuels harm respiratory and cardiovascular health.
-They contribute to coronary heart disease, the leading cause of death in the United States.
-These pollutants also lead to increased hospitalizations for heart attacks and congestive heart failure, and the mercury they include causes serious neurological damage.
-Finally, power plants emit greenhouse gases that contribute to climate change.
+Air pollutants such as nitrogen oxides (NO_x) , sulfur dioxide (SO_2) , and fine particulates $(PM{2.5})$ produced by burning fossil fuels harm respiratory and cardiovascular health.
+They contribute to coronary heart disease, the leading cause of death in the United States.2 These pollutants also lead to increased hospitalizations for heart attacks and congestive heart failure, and the mercury they include causes serious neurological damage.3 Finally, power plants emit greenhouse gases that contribute to climate change.

-Protecting the Health of Louisianans
+Protecting the Health of Pennsylvanians

 The health benefits of reducing pollution through energy efficiency extend throughout the United States.
 However, the complexity of the electric grid, the location of power plants, wind patterns that carry pollution from one place to another, and many other factors influence where energy efficiency's greatest health benefits will be realized.
-Reducing energy consumption by 15% nationally would have huge benefits for Louisiana.
-Up to 39 Louisianan lives would be saved each year.
-As much as \$332 million in avoided health harms would accrue to the people of Louisiana.
-More than 1,200 respiratory-related hospitalizations and symptoms would be avoided.
+Reducing energy consumption by 15% nationally would have huge benefits for Pennsylvania.
+Up to 210 Pennsylvanian lives would be saved each year.
+Over \$1.8 billion in avoided health harms would accrue to the people of Pennsylvania.
+In Pittsburgh alone, money saved through avoided health harms could be as high as \$493 million per year.
+Philadelphia would save up to \$530 million.

-In the absence of federal leadership, it is even more important that Louisiana take the lead in delivering the health benefits of energy efficiency to its citizens.
-In addition to improving ambient air quality, energy efficiency programs can be designed to help families and vulnerable communities in Louisiana.
+In the absence of federal leadership, it is even more important that Pennsylvania take the lead in in delivering the health benefits of energy efficiency to its citizens.
+In addition to improving ambient air quality, energy efficiency programs can be designed to help families and vulnerable communities in Pennsylvania.
 Efficiency policies and programs can be designed to respond to the challenges of living with asthma and other respiratory illnesses, address the energy burdens of families struggling to heat their homes or put food on the table, and extend benefits to the most vulnerable in a community.
 Energy efficiency addresses many of the social determinants of health by improving housing conditions, protecting the environment, creating economic opportunities, and reducing costs for families.